kandiana/canvas-experiments/README.md

 # Canvas experiments

-This repository is a collection of my experiments with canvas while I'm learning to work with it.
+This repository is a collection of my experiments with canvas created while I'm learning to work with it.

 ## Max square triangle